Through music, dementia caregivers find community, comfort and healing

 Accept help.
 You do not need to shoulder all of the responsibilities of caregiving by yourself.
 It may seem that way, but there is help available.
 Friends and family members may be able to go grocery shopping or run errands for you.
 Hiring a professional in-home caregiver will give you a break while knowing that your loved one is well cared for.

 - Be realistic.
 Don’t set the bar of expectations so high for yourself that it is unattainable.
 Some days you may be able to cook three meals and do the laundry.
 Other days you may be able to make a sandwich and spend time watching TV with your loved one.
 All of that is okay and accepting that will protect your sense of success as you provide care for the long term.

 - Find other caregivers.
 No one else can understand what your days are like unless they bear the same responsibilities.
 Search for support groups in your local community.
 Talking helps to relieve stress and finding those who understand will give you great support.

 Caregivers provide important care to loved ones, but it is just as important that they care for themselves too.
 Stress reducing activities that involve music and art can help.
 Being patient with yourself and giving yourself credit for the care you provide will go a long way toward reducing stress as well.
-For more information on ways music is used in dementia care, check out our recent post here.
+For more information on ways music is used in dementia care

 1: A Former Opera Singer Helps Dementia Patients Find Joy through song